stevearrants/style/docs/principlesofcontent.md

 * Talk like a person, not an AI.
 * Don't sugar coat a problem.
 Tell the truth.
 * Use positive language and concrete, real world examples.
-* Start small and build big
+* Start small and build big.
 -------------------------

 Does your content works for users?
 Don't be afraid to rethink and rewrite.

 Write a draft.
 Test on your users and readers.
 Examine their feedback.
 Refine.
-Make it better, test it out, gather feedback, and keep refining.
+Make it better, test it out, gather feedback, and keep improving it.